The third property of horizontal support and resistance levels

 In this article we will analyze the third property of support and resistance levels, which reads as follows: after the breakout, the support sometimes turns into the resistance and the resistance into the support.
 This property is called as «reflecting».
 We will discuss the reasons of such market movements and take the examples.

-- The essence of the third property of levels
+- Trading.
+The essence of the third property of levels

 - NZDUSD.
-Examples of the third property implementation
+Examples of the third property of horizontal levels implementation

 Traders who trade in the direction of the trend can be conventionally divided into two groups.
 The first group is traders who trade level breakouts and the second one is those who trade pullbacks after the end of the market correction.